 Waterman inks are some of our customers' favorites.
 Rich colors, smooth flowing.
 Now being made in France.

-Florida Blue - One of our best selling blues, true blue and on the brighter side, not washed out at all.
+Serenity Blue (was Florida Blue) - One of our best selling blues, true blue and on the brighter side, not washed out at all.

-Havana Brown - Chocolate Brown, plain and simple.
+Absolute Brown (was Havana Brown) - Chocolate Brown, plain and simple.
 When someone asks for a dark true brown, Havana is what we suggest.

-South Seas Blue - The name says it all, a beautiful shade of turquoise.
+Inspired Blue (was South Seas Blue) - The name says it all, a beautiful shade of turquoise.